pexley-math/oeis-A395334/README.md

 saturated cell -- rises steadily but slowly: 0.08, 0.06, 0.08, 0.10, 0.12, 0.14, 0.17, 0.19, 0.21, 0.24 for n = 5 to 14.
 It climbs
 much more gradually than for the triangular analogue, where a cell needs only three present neighbors rather than four, so interiors appear later on the square grid.
-We conjecture the proportion still tends to 1: almost every large polyomino contains a surrounded cell, and the shapes that avoid one -- the thin and holey shapes counted by c(n) -- become a vanishing minority (UNVERIFIED).
-The same evidence suggests a(n) and A000105(n) share the same exponential growth rate (UNVERIFIED).
+The proportion nevertheless tends to 1.
+By Madras's pattern theorem for lattice clusters (1999), a fully surrounded cell is a local pattern that occurs in the interior of large polyominoes, so all but an exponentially small fraction of n-cell polyominoes contain at least one.
+Almost every large polyomino is therefore saturated, the shapes with no surrounded cell become a vanishing minority, and a(n) shares the exponential growth rate of A000105(n).
+The approach to 1 is slow, consistent with the modest value at n = 14.

 One fact is settled: a(n) < A000105(n) for every n, because the straight strip of n cells never surrounds a cell, so a shape with no saturated cell always exists.